Kyll-afk/Kyll-afk/README.md

 ## About me :jack_o_lantern:
 - I'm computer technician and programming student :mortar_board: :computer:
 - I'm fullstack developer :woman_technologist:
+- Vim Lover
 - My favorite language it's rust lang, but currently i'm programming in Typescript :computer::fire:
 - I program for about 4 years. :star:
 - In my free time i watch an anime or play some game(Overwatch and Valorant, if you want to play... contact me on instagram! :smile: